 - For information on construction at Sizewell, see the Sizewell C supply chain portal managed by Suffolk and Norfolk Chambers of Commerce, and the Sizewell C Consortium of companies supporting the project.

 - For information on plans for Bradwell, see the Bradwell B project site.

 - For more information about supplying EDF, see the EDF Sourcing Portal (requires registration) and EDF Energy’s pages on UK new build supplier opportunities.
 Also see EDF’s supply chain opportunities pages for information on current opportunities and to download its supplier quality requirements manual (pdf, 2016).

 Horizon Nuclear Power

 Hitachi Ltd of Japan confirmed in January 2021 that its Horizon Nuclear Power subsidiary would be wound up, with the withdrawal of its application to build a new nuclear power station at Wylfa Newydd.

 Horizon was founded as a 50/50 joint venture between E.ON UK and RWE npower, and acquired land and agreed connections for Wylfa, Anglesey, and Oldbury, Gloucestershire, with plans to build around 3GWe of new capacity at each site.

-Hitachi acquired Horizon in November 2012, and proposed to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site, beginning with two at Wylfa.
+Hitachi acquired Horizon in November 2012, with plans to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site.
 The ABWR completed the generic design assessment (GDA) process in December 2017.

 NuGeneration Ltd (NuGen) was established as a joint venture between GDF Suez and Iberdrola.
-It acquired land at Sellafield, Cumbria, with the intent of building up to 3.8GWe new capacity.
-Nugen named its project Moorside.
+It acquired the Moorside site at Sellafield, Cumbria, with the intent of building up to 3.8GWe new capacity.

-The Moorside site remains a government-designated development site for nuclear new build.
+Moorside remains a government-designated development site for nuclear new build.